Valuing Unlisted Investments in SMSF’s: Nil market value considerations for tustees

 Updated ATO Guidance

+In April 2025, the ATO released updated SMSF Valuation Guidance.
 This states that the trustee must determine the market value of the assets held by the fund at 30 June each year, for financial statement purposes.

-The ATO defines market value as: “an amount that would be agreed to by a willing buyer and seller within an arm’s length transaction, with the value evidenced, using objective and supportable data”
+The ATO defines market value as: “an amount that would be agreed to by a willing buyer and seller within an arm’s length transaction, with the value evidenced, using objective and supportable data”.

-The Auditors Role
+The Auditor’s Role

 The SMSF auditor’s role is to consider the evidence provided by the trustee and whether this is sufficient and appropriate to support the recorded market value.
+Within this role we are often asked by trustees if an unlisted investment can be recorded at nil market value?

-The auditor considers available evidence up to the date of the issue of the audit report.
+We also consider available evidence up to the date of the issue of the audit report.

-The Trustee Role
+The Trustee’s Role

-A trustee is required to
+A trustee is required to:

-support the market value at 30 June each year
+Support the market value at 30 June each year

-consider the available evidence
+Consider the available evidence

-determine what information is the most relevant to support a market value
+Determine what information is the most relevant to support a market value

-provide adequate documentation to the auditor
+Provide adequate documentation to the auditor

 The entity is in administration, and the initial administrator report indicates that there will be no return to shareholders;